James Black (guitarist)

 James Black (born August 31, 1975) is a Canadian guitarist, singer, songwriter and musician based in Toronto, Ontario.
 Black is best known for his role as the lead guitarist in the band Finger Eleven since 1990, and co-founder, guitarist, and singer of Blackie Jackett Jr.

-Black is also known for occasionally stepping in for Evanescence’s guitarist Troy McLawhorn.
+Black is also known for occasionally stepping in for Evanescence's guitarist Troy McLawhorn.
 Additionally, he appears on "Gone" by Justin Nozuka, RZA, Kobra Khan, and himself, released on November 14, 2011.

 Career

 Finger Eleven

-James Black is the lead guitarist, backup singer and a founding member of rock band Finger 11 – formerly known as Rainbow Butt Monkeys.
+James Black is the lead guitarist, backing vocalist and a founding member of rock band Finger Eleven – formerly known as Rainbow Butt Monkeys.
 As a band, they have released 6 studio albums, 1 live album, 2 EPs and 22 singles.
 An update on January 29, 2015 indicated that preparations were in the final stages of production and promised new details and artwork in the near future.

-The band released their seventh album "Five Crooked Lines" July 31, 2015, and released the lead single "Wolves and Doors" to Canadian radio.
-They've recently set upon the Fall of the Hammer Tour in support of the release.
+The band released their seventh album Five Crooked Lines on July 31, 2015, and released the lead single "Wolves and Doors" to Canadian radio.
+They set upon the Fall of the Hammer Tour in support of the release.